Why Choosing the Right EA Study Material Matters

 | Part 3 | Representation, Practices & Procedures | 100 | 3.5 hours | Circular 230, IRS procedures, penalties, appeals, ethics, representation |

 Part 1 (Individuals) tends to be the broadest, covering everything from W-2 income to Schedule C self-employment to capital gains.
-Part 2 (Businesses) dives into entity taxation — partnerships, S corporations, C corporations, and estates/trusts.
+Part 2 (Businesses) dives into entity taxation - partnerships, S corporations, C corporations, and estates/trusts.
 Part 3 (Representation) tests your knowledge of IRS procedures, practitioner ethics under Circular 230, and the nuts and bolts of representing clients.
+Most candidates tackle one part at a time, so a part-by-part book or course matches how you will actually study.

-How We Evaluated These Books
+How We Evaluated These Materials

 - Content coverage - Does it cover all three parts thoroughly and align with current IRS exam specifications?